Skip to content

 If you leave it out, the value of the NEPTUNE_MODE environment variable is used.
 If that's not set, the default async is used.

-name str, optional "Untitled" Custom name for the run.
-You can use it as a human-readable ID and add it as a column in the runs table (sys/name).
+name str, optional Neptune ID Custom name for the run.
+You can use it as a human-readable ID and add it as a column in the experiments table (sys/name).
+If left empty, once the run is synchronized with the server, Neptune sets the auto-generated identifier (sys/id) as the name.

 description str, optional "" Editable description of the run.
-You can add it as a column in the runs table (sys/description).
+You can add it as a column in the experiments table (sys/description).

 tags list, optional [] Must be a list of str which represent the tags for the run.
-You can edit them after run is created, either in the run information or runs table.
+You can edit them after run is created, either in the run information or experiments table.

 source_files list or str, optional None